MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

    > This side-by-side solution is less complex and requires less management than the detailed solution described in this article.
    > However, this does mean that you will be running the Beta Channel rather than the Stable Channel.

-## How operating system (OS) changes are triggered

-After the systems are fully updated and the Stable channel of the next version of Microsoft Edge is installed, the following registry key and value is set:

-- Key: `Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\EdgeUpdate\ClientState\{56EB18F8-B008-4CBD-B6D2-8C97FE7E9062}`
-- Key value: `BrowserReplacement`

-   > [!IMPORTANT]
-   > This key is over-written every time the Microsoft Edge Stable channel is updated.
-As a best practice, we recommend that you do not delete this key to allow users to access both versions of Microsoft Edge.

 ## How to enable a side-by-side experience with both versions of Microsoft Edge

 Installing the Stable channel of the next version of Microsoft Edge at the system-level will cause the current version (Microsoft Edge Legacy) to be hidden.
 If you want to let your users see both versions of Microsoft Edge side-by-side in Windows, you can enable this experience by setting the **Allow Microsoft Edge Side by Side browser experience** group policy to "Enabled".